Archit-Handa/EY-AI-Search/README.md

 bash runner.sh
 ```

 Once the application is running, you can visit [http://localhost:8501](http://localhost:8501) to use the application on a Streamlit interface.
+The Flask Backend runs on [http://localhost:5000](http://localhost:5000)

 ---